 The Festival of Russian Culture marks the end of Russian winter and beginning of spring, why is this significant?

 It is a state of change, like a bridge.
 The name of our theatre is U Mosta – At the Bridge.
 It is significant that we are touring at the same time.
 The spring brings new life, the sun and the heat, a new cycle and a new development.
 We welcome the changes.
 It is very important for us as we are like a piece of Ireland in Perm.
 Our director is a real fan of your country.

-Are you looking forward to performing in the Civic Theatre?
+Are you looking forward to performing in The Civic?

-We are delighted to perform in the Civic Theatre Tallaght and would like to thank Michael Barker Caven, Artistic Director, and all the staff for their help in providing this opportunity for us.
+We are delighted to perform in The Civic Tallaght and would like to thank Michael Barker Caven, Artistic Director, and all the staff for their help in providing this opportunity for us.